 Wrapping Up

-Ever since the original Fitbit, sleep—and the tantalizing promise of improved slumber—is a theme that’s been woven into the fabric of so many fitness-tracking devices.
+Since the original Fitbit, sleep—and the tantalizing promise of improved slumber—has been a theme woven into the fabric of so many fitness-tracking devices.

 It’s been estimated for decades that 25% of the American workforce is sleep-impaired.
-That should be a clear indicator of how much free time a tracker could potentially save.
-Sleep helps us maintain the energy and focus that allow us to live our lives fully engaged in the world.
-It also has a strong correlation to our overall health and wellness — including stress levels, anxiety, daily aches and pains, memory, even heart disease.
+That should clearly indicate how much free time a tracker could save.
+Sleep helps us maintain the energy and focus that allows us to engage in the world fully.

-Sleep tracking apps are particularly useful for those who’ve yet to see an improvement in their sleep patterns after trying non-technological tactics, like turning off screens earlier, blocking out light sources before bed, sticking to a consistent wake-up time, and so forth.
+Sleep tracking apps are handy for those who’ve yet to see an improvement in their sleep patterns after trying non-technological tactics, like turning off screens earlier, blocking out light sources before bed, sticking to a consistent wake-up time, etc.

-It’s also helpful for others who wanted to know more than just how many hours they slept each night, but how much of that was actual restful sleep.
-Of course, best results will be seen if the app is paired with the proper non-technological approach; you can’t really use an app to force yourself to sleep better if you won’t change your behaviors (like streaming Netflix or reading emails on your phone right up until bed).
+It’s also helpful for others who want to know more than just how many hours they slept each night but how much restful sleep was.
+Of course, the best results will be seen if the app is paired with the proper non-technological approach; you can’t use an app to force yourself to sleep better if you won’t change your behaviors (like streaming Netflix or reading emails on your phone right up until bed).

-Sleep tracking apps can help you achieve better sleep, just like they have for thousands of people the world over.
+Sleep tracking apps can help you achieve better sleep, as they have for thousands of people worldwide.
 And that’s no small thing.
 Just having more data about your sleep patterns is good for you.
 But also keep in mind that these are not medical devices.
 So if you are concerned about sleep apnea or insomnia, talk to your doctor.